yuanwu2017/llm-d-infra/quickstart/README-step-by-step.md

 service/kgateway   ClusterIP   [Cluster IP]    <none>        9977/TCP   114s
 ```

-You can also find GatewayClass is created.
+You can also find GatewayClass is created:

 ```bash
 kubectl get gc